baylonp/ASE_Project/README.md

 ## **Description**
 This project implements the backend for a Gacha Game system, following a microservices architecture.
 Each microservice is containerized using Docker and communicates via REST APIs.
 The backend supports features such as:
 - Authentication to the system.
-- Managing an in-game currency.
+- Managing in-game currency.
-- Gacha rolling (providing images and item details).
+- Gacha rolling.
 - A market system with auctions for buying and selling items.

 ---